PurdueCAM2Project/HumanBehaviorS19/installation.md

 ## Installation Instructions

-To setup a conda environment with the required packages the following steps were used:
+To setup a conda environment with the required packages the following steps were used in a Linux terminal:

 ```
 $ conda create -n environment_name python=3.7 anaconda